novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-77.md

 It was 1996, and although there weren't many portal sites globally, it was unexpected for a small Korean portal site to be on the radar of a U.S. company.

 "No, I should have expected it.
-How else would Son Joo-yi have known about us?"
+How else would Son Jung-yi have known about us?"

 For a Korean IT company to be known overseas, it had to be proven through marketability.

-Though short-lived, 【Jungle】 had rapidly grown, changing the hegemony of the Korean information and communications era.
+Though newly-formed, 【Jungle】 had rapidly grown, changing the hegemony of the Korean information and communications era.

 The successful landing of ADSL had already been demonstrated through test trials.